AskAjay.ai

 DeepSeek released an AI model matching GPT-4’s capabilities.
 Open source.
 Free.
 And here’s the kicker: they claim they trained it for around $6 million.
 GPT-4 reportedly cost $100 million.

 The US had export controls.
-China was supposed to be years behind on cutting-edge chips.
+China was supposed to be years behind on advanced chips.
 The whole strategy was: control the hardware, control AI leadership.
 Turns out you can’t export-control ideas.

 The Japan Parallel